Mahavishnu Orchestra: Post-Mahavishnu Orchestra

-McLaughlin then worked with a number of incarnations of the John McLaughlin Guitar Trio, all of which featured Trilok Gurtu on percussion, and, at various times, Jeff Berlin, Kai Eckhardt, and Dominique di Piazza on bass.
+McLaughlin then worked with a number of incarnations of the John McLaughlin Guitar Trio, all of which featured Trilok Gurtu on percussion, and, at various times, Jeff Berlin, Kai Eckhardt, and Dominique Di Piazza on bass.
 He then formed the Free Spirits, a guitar, organ and drums trio, with Joey DeFrancesco on Hammond organ and trumpet, and Dennis Chambers on drums, as well as touring and recording again with Al Di Meola and Paco de Lucía.

 Billy Cobham went on to perform as a solo artist, recording many albums including Total Eclipse, Crosswinds and Spectrum, and toured with the "Billy Cobham & George Duke Band" for many years.
 Jan Hammer went on to collaborate with Jeff Beck (together with Narada Michael Walden) in Beck's acclaimed album Wired and also recorded a live album with Beck.
-He released several solo albums and composed the theme and incidental music for the hit 1980s TV show, Miami Vice.
+He released several solo albums and composed the theme and incidental music for the hit 1980s TV show Miami Vice.
 Jerry Goodman recorded the album Like Children with Mahavishnu keyboard alumnus Jan Hammer.
 Starting in 1985 he recorded three solo albums for Private Music and went on tour with his own band, as well as with Shadowfax and the Dixie Dregs.
 Rick Laird played with Stan Getz and Chick Corea as well as releasing one solo LP, Soft Focus, but retired from the music business in 1982.
-He had worked both as a bass teacher and photographer since then.
+He worked both as a bass teacher and photographer since then.
 He died on July 4, 2021, at the age of 80.

 Legacy

 Mahavishnu Orchestra has been cited as an influence on many bands of different genres.
 Greg Ginn, guitarist and main composer of hardcore punk band Black Flag, cited their early records which inspired him to record more progressive guitar work and even record instrumental albums.
-There has been a resurgence of interest in the Mahavishnu Orchestra in recent years, with bands like The Mars Volta, Opeth, Black Midi, and the Dillinger Escape Plan, naming them as an influence.
-Jon Fishman, the drummer for Phish has also cited them as an influence.
-There have been no less than five major tribute recordings released.
+There has been a resurgence of interest in the Mahavishnu Orchestra in recent years, with bands like The Mars Volta, Opeth, Black Midi,The Fierce and the Dead, and the Dillinger Escape Plan, naming them as an influence.
+Jon Fishman, drummer for Phish, has also cited them as an influence.
+There have been no fewer than five major tribute recordings released.
 In addition, a book Power, Passion and Beauty: The Story of the Legendary Mahavishnu Orchestra by Walter Kolosky (AbstractLogix Books) has been published.
-It contains interviews with all of the band’s members and quotes obtained specifically for the book from many famous admirers such as Jeff Beck, Pat Metheny, the artist Peter Max, Bill Bruford and many more.
+It contains interviews with all of the band's members and quotes obtained specifically for the book from many famous admirers such as Jeff Beck, Pat Metheny, the artist Peter Max, Bill Bruford and many more.
 The Mahavishnu Orchestra have also been sampled in contemporary music, most notably by Massive Attack on their track "Unfinished Sympathy", which sampled "Planetary Citizen", resulting in the band's being sued by Ralphe Armstrong, who received a healthy out-of-court settlement.
 "You Know, You Know" was sampled on Massive Attack's "One Love" and Mos Def's "Kalifornia."